• Skip to main content

 We truly enjoyed our stay in the cabins and loved how easy it was to walk across the street to the Emerald Pools Trail or hop onto the Zion Shuttle Bus that takes you up and down the Zion Canyon Scenic Drive.

-There was a nice writing desk in the cabin which was great for plotting out all of the things to do in Zion we didn't want to miss.
+There was a nice writing desk in the cabin, which was great for plotting out all of the things to do in Zion that we didn't want to miss.

 Zion's Top Attractions Near the Zion Lodge

-The Zion Cabins and the Lodge hotel rooms is my favorite place to stay in Zion!
-I love the cabin feel with a fireplace but the balcony is You will find yourself in the heart of Zion Canyon giving yourself easy access to the park's top attractions.
+The Zion Cabins and the Lodge hotel rooms are my favorite places to stay in Zion!
+I love the cabin feel with a fireplace, but the balcony is.
+You will find yourself in the heart of Zion Canyon, giving yourself easy access to the park's top attractions.

 You can walk outside the lodge and hike the Grotto Trail and the Lower Emerald Pools Trail.